vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

     url: /assets/2024-01-12/HubspotContactGenerator.pbmx
 ---

 Over the past few years, HubSpot has become one of the top tools for marketing automation and sales.
-A typical use case would be to put all kinds of contacts into HubSpot that are gathered by the company through different ways.
+A typical use case would be to put all kinds of contacts into HubSpot, which are gathered by the company through various ways.

 This article shows how to build a self-service form to submit contact data to HubSpot.

-Let's assume an ice cream company is using this self-service terminal next to an ice cream stand to ask their customers for their favourite flavor.
+Let's assume that an ice cream company is using this self-service terminal next to an ice cream stand, in order to ask their customers for their favourite flavor.
 The customer can also enter a lucky draw to win prices.

-Of course, the company wants to have this data in HubSpot as fast as possible, to check back with the customer and send them their newsletter and other sales material.
+Of course, the company wants to have this data in HubSpot as soon as possible, in order to check back with the customer and send them a newsletter and other sales material.
 The example in this article shows how to build a JSON string and submit it to a real world API.

-## The API
+## The HubSpot API

-The HubSpot API is not too complicated to use and is based on typical REST web services.
+The HubSpot API is not too complicated to use, and it is based on typical REST web services.
 The endpoint we use is `https://api.hubapi.com/crm/v3/objects/contacts`.
 To better understand the API, you can read the [HubSpot API dev guide](https://developers.hubspot.com/docs/api/crm/contacts).

 Because we want to create a contact in HubSpot, we need to submit a JSON string in the body of the HTTP call.
 Here is a very simple example of what the JSON must look like, in order to be understood by the HubSpot server.
-We provide the name, email address, and a HubSpot custom field called `favourite_ice_cream`, which contains the flavour the customer has chosen in the form.
+We provide the name, email address, and a HubSpot custom field called `favourite_ice_cream`, which contains the flavour that the customer chose in the form.

 {% highlight json %}
 {